HOL-Theorem-Prover/HOL/doc/next-release.md

     the metric-related results in previous `topologyTheory` should now open `metricTheory` instead.
 (Thanks to Chun Tian for this work.)

+*   Holmakefiles can now refer to the new variable `DEFAULT_TARGETS` in order to generate a list of the targets in the current directory that Holmake would attempt to build by default.
+    This provides an easier way to adjust makefiles than that suggested in the [release notes for Kananaskis-10](http://hol-theorem-prover.org/kananaskis-10.release.html).

 New tools:
 ----------